dset0x/dset0x.github.io/src/pages/advice.md

 * Your shoulders should be hanging down: not shrugging.
 To do that raise your seat (pad it with whatever you have - blankets, pillows) and raise your monitors as well, by about a spread-palm-width using books or boxes.
 Its center should be right in front of you.
-All yourself to rest too.
+Allow yourself to rest too.

 * Have your computer notify you every 1 hour.
 Get up and do some dynamic stretches, hop around, look out the window.